edwardlavender/flapper/README.md

     `ACDC()`.
-  - **The ACDC - movement pathway algorithm.** The ACDC-MP algorithm incorporates movement pathways into the `ACDC` process to further restrict the infefred distribution of locations within which the individual must have been located at each timepoint.
+  - **The ACDC - movement pathway algorithm.** The ACDC-MP algorithm incorporates movement pathways into the `ACDC` process to further restrict the inferred distribution of locations within which the individual must have been located at each time point.
 This is implemented with `setupMP()`, `MP()`, and `procMP()`.

 ## Simulations